dpaservices/legal/terms-2017.md

 ###Design and Development

 We create look-and-feel designs and flexible layouts that adapt to the capabilities of many devices and screen sizes where applicable.
-We create designs iteratively and use predominantly HTML and CSS so we don’t waste time mocking up every template as a static visual.
 We may use static visuals to indicate a look-and-feel direction (colour, texture and typography.)
-We call this a ‘design atmosphere.’
+We call this a ‘design atmosphere’ this will be provieded to you in image format for your approval.

 You will have plenty of opportunities to review our work and provide feedback.
-We will share our working Dropbox or development area with you and have regular, possibly daily contact.
-If, at any stage, you’re not happy with the direction our work is taking, you’ll pay us in full for everything we’ve produced until that point and cancel this contract.
+We will share our work via Dropbox or our development area with you and have regular contact.
+If, at any stage, you’re not happy with the direction our work is taking, you’ll pay us in full for everything we’ve produced until that point and cancel the contract.

 ###Text content